Jos-byte-beep/website/content/pages/index.md

     text: >
       The immense space is a good start point
     media:
-      url: /images/temp1.jpeg
+      url: /images/temp1.jpg
-      altText: Unblock your team boost your time to production preview
+      altText: Unblock your team boost your time to production preview!
       elementId: ''
       type: ImageBlock
     badge: